slamora/brackets-wiki/Extension-Manager-Workflows.md

 Extension Manager.
 He clicks on the icon, and an Extension Manager panel appears to the right.

+> **DEFERRED**: (don't need to decide form factor now, doesn't significantly affect overall workflow)
+>
-> **UNRESOLVED**: Should this be in a panel or a popover?
+> Should this be in a panel or a popover?
 Garth's wireframes suggest
 > a panel.
 NJ thinks that makes it feel too permanent, and that a popover would be
 > consistent with where we're likely to go with EWF (as in Reflow), which seems
 > kind of similar (large browsing interface that only needs to appear temporarily).